eResearchSandpit/python-image-manipulation-session/README.md

 runtime/3600
 ```

-This results in approximately 2.43 hours, which is manageable if you're running the script occasionally.
+This results in just under 3 hours, which is manageable if you're running the script occasionally.
 However, if you need to run the script frequently or on a much larger dataset, you might want to consider optimizing your script to reduce the run time.
 This could involve techniques like parallel processing, hardware acceleration, or even more efficient coding practices.
 Let's continue exploring these possibilities in the next section.

 ### Going wide, really wide - multiprocessing